osynge/whenenv/README.md

     build_python_tag_scientific.json

-Due to a serises of seelction critieria, depenentent on the matrix enviroment variables:
+Due to a series of selection criteria, dependent on the matrix enviroment variables:

     build_python_branch_scientific7.json